Adam Barta: Music

-In 2018 it was announced he was releasing a single with Mariahlynn from Love and Hip Hop New York, with Dr. Miami, and featuring Reina, called "Peep Me Tonight".
+In 2018, it was announced he was releasing a single with Mariahlynn from Love and Hip Hop New York, with Dr. Miami, and featuring Reina, called "Peep Me Tonight".

-Later that year he released a new single called "Free 2 Be Me" with Patricia Krentcil (Tan Mom), and performed it live on the Howard Stern Show.
+Later that year, he released a new single called "Free 2 Be Me" with Patricia Krentcil (also known as Tan Mom), and performed it live on the Howard Stern Show.
 Later in the year, Barta appeared on the Stern Show playing Family Feud with Patricia and won.
 Howard announced the music video had achieved over 500,000 views in a few days.